samir-plusb/honeybee-1/docs/mailing.md

 It is possible to use Twig templates for the preparation of emails.
 This eases a few aspects like message translation and with certain email header fields being prefilled it may also save on some typing.
+Further on enables the usage of Twig advanced functionality for the creation and reuse of email templates and parts of them.

 The mail templates usually have a file extension of `.mail.twig` and should be created next to the normal view templates or in the normal